Edinburgh International Festival reviews: A Wee Journey | Les Siècles | Dreamachine

 A literal journey through dance, an unforgettable Rite of Spring and a fantastic voyage inside the mind all feature in our latest round-up of EIF events.
-Reviews by Kelly Apter, Ken Walton, Joyce McMillan and Jim Gilchrist
+Reviews by Kelly Apter, Ken Walton, Joyce McMillan, Jim Gilchrist and Carol Main

 A Wee Journey ***